 Even to this day, there is debate as to whether or not this was simple callousness of the aristocracy or outright genocide.
 Those who call it the former point to Britian and other nations responding in similar ways to famines in other parts of The Empire.
-Others point to the above-mentioned racial and religious tensions between the ruling Protestant Ascendancy and the majority of Irish Catholics, the fact that Britain prevented foreign nations from giving aid, the fact that Ireland remained a net exporter of food during the famine, the long-standing laws that made Catholics (and members of the other non-established church's in Ireland) disadvantaged before emancipation in 1830; the fact that someone like Charles Trevelyan, Assistant Secretary of the Treasury and as such the British administrator chiefly responsible for famine relief, said things such as "The greatest evil we have to face is not the physical evil of the famine, but the moral evil of the selfish, perverse and turbulent character of the Irish people" and the Malthusian belief current at the time that Ireland was poor due to overpopulation and that as a result reducing the Irish population was the solution.
+Others point to the above-mentioned racial and religious tensions between the ruling Protestant Ascendancy and the majority of Irish Catholics; the fact that Britain prevented foreign nations from giving aid; the fact that Ireland remained a net exporter of food during the famine; the long-standing laws that made Catholics (and members of the other non-established church's in Ireland) disadvantaged before emancipation in 1830; the fact that someone like Charles Trevelyan, Assistant Secretary of the Treasury and as such the British administrator chiefly responsible for famine relief, said things such as "The greatest evil we have to face is not the physical evil of the famine, but the moral evil of the selfish, perverse and turbulent character of the Irish people", and the Malthusian belief current at the time that Ireland was poor due to overpopulation and that as a result reducing the Irish population was the solution.
 Whether or not it is a genocide depends on who you ask.
 It is notable that the Irish Free State had its' own famine in Connemara in 1925 and the government's reaction was little different to that in the 1840s.

 See also Red October (~8 million dead), The Chinese Civil War (~10 million) and the Holodomor (~2.4 million to 12 million dead) and The Great Leap Forward (a whopping 15 to 55 million dead) for some big helpings of Grand Famine and World War II for a delectable platter of smaller famines chiefly the Yellow River, Bengal, Henan, and Gulf Of Tonkin famines (~2 million each) but also the barely-averted Soviet, Italian, Dutch, German, and Japanese famines.